 In the "App Owns Data" model, the application authenticates with Power BI using a service principal or master account, and the external user never interacts with Power BI directly.
 The content is embedded within the organisation's custom application (web portal, customer dashboard, partner portal).
 External users do not need any Power BI licence.
 The organisation pays for Power BI Embedded capacity (A SKUs or EM SKUs) based on the compute resources needed to serve the embedded content.
 This is the standard model for customer-facing analytics.

 Embedded capacity must be sized based on the number of concurrent users, the complexity of reports and datasets, and the frequency of data refreshes.
-Unlike internal Premium capacity where peak hours are predictable (business hours), external embedded analytics may have unpredictable usage patterns depending on the customer base.
+Unlike internal Premium capacity where peak hours are predictable (business hours), external embedded analytics may have unpredictable usage patterns.
 Azure A SKUs provide elasticity: capacity can be scaled up during peak periods and scaled down (or paused) during off-peak hours, providing cost optimisation that fixed P SKUs cannot match.
 Start with a small A SKU, monitor utilisation, and scale based on actual usage data.

-In B2B scenarios where external partners have their own Microsoft 365 tenants, the “User Owns Data” model allows sharing Power BI content with external users via Azure AD B2B guest access.
-Each external user authenticates with their own organisational identity and accesses content in the host organisation’s Power BI service.
+In B2B scenarios where external partners have their own Microsoft 365 tenants, the "User Owns Data" model allows sharing Power BI content with external users via Azure AD B2B guest access.
+Each external user authenticates with their own organisational identity.
 Each guest user consuming shared content needs a Power BI Pro licence (either in their home tenant or assigned in the host tenant) unless the content is hosted in Premium capacity.
 This model works well for small numbers of B2B partners but becomes expensive for large external user populations.

 Microsoft Fabric, launched in 2023, is an integrated data analytics platform that unifies Power BI, Azure Data Factory, Azure Synapse, and other data services under a single capacity-based licensing model.
 Fabric's emergence has significant implications for Power BI licensing strategy.